 This is a priority service area that is focused to move to action people of all ages in order to protect individual and community health.
-The Health Department is a vaccination provider and works hard to vaccinate the population against the following known diseases: diphtheria, tetanus, pertussis (whooping cough), polio, measles, mumps, rubella, hepatitis B, varicella (chicken pox), haemophilus influenza type b (Hib), pneumococcus, and hepatitis A. The department also provides annual influenza vaccinations and travel vaccinations including typhoid and yellow fever.

-To gauge success in the area of vaccination administration the overall rates of population vaccination are tracked.
+The Health Department provides a wide range of vaccines to prevent the following known diseases: diphtheria, tetanus, pertussis (whooping cough), polio, measles, mumps, rubella, hepatitis B, varicella (chicken pox), haemophilus influenza type b (Hib), pneumococcus, and hepatitis A. The department also provides annual influenza vaccinations and travel vaccinations including typhoid and yellow fever.
+To gauge success in the area of vaccination administration the overall rates of the populations being vaccinated are tracked.
 Three key groups are examined.

 The first is children up to 36 months old.
-Data provided by the Kansas Health Institute indicates that Cowley County has an 82% immunization rate meaning that 82% of children in this age group are fully immunized against known disease and have received the complete series of early childhood vaccinations.
+Data provided by the Kansas Health Institute indicates that during 2017 Cowley County remained steady with an 82% immunization rate meaning that 82% of children in this age group are fully immunized against known disease and have received the complete series of early childhood vaccinations as recommended.
 That rate is 3% higher than the overall state average of 79% and 3.1% higher than similar type counties in our state.
-The unvaccinated and under vaccinated people in our population present a risk which has become increasing evident with outbreaks of measles, mumps and Pertussis (whooping cough) in our state.
-Cowley County has been fortunate to this point and has not had a serious outbreak but luck is not a factor we wish to rely upon.
+The unvaccinated and under vaccinated people in our population continue to present a risk which has become increasing evident with outbreaks of measles, mumps and Pertussis (whooping cough) and widespread seasonal influenza in our state.
+Cowley County has been fortunate to not have had a serious outbreak of infectious disease however with the mobility and transient nature of some population segments it may be only a matter of time until we may face a serious outbreak.

-The Health Department continued close collaboration with local school districts in 2016 to ensure that Kansas statutes and regulations that require immunizations be up to date or proof of disease be documented are adhered to.
+The Health Department continued close collaboration with local school districts in 2017 to ensure that Kansas statutes and regulations that require immunizations be up to date or proof of disease be documented are adhered to.
 Even as the department maintains consistent immunization rates and our unified school districts complete annual immunization audits, some members of our Cowley County community avoid or find exemption for the use of vaccines.